Democratic Union for Revival: Rose Revolution

-Soon after his victory in the snap presidential election in January 2004, the leader of UNM Mikheil Saakashvili took aim at Abashidze with strong anticorruption reforms.
-In the wake of Abashidze's visit to Moscow, the Russian Foreign Ministry issued a statement on January 20 backing Abashidze's policy and condemning his opposition as "extremist forces".
-During the Georgian snap parliamentary elections in March 2004, the Revival's vote share dropped to 6.13% and it failed to cross the electoral threshold to receive any seats in the Georgian parliament.
-In Adjara, the Revival managed to defeat the UNM, receiving 52.5% of Adjarian votes as opposed to 40.1% of UNM.
-However, this was a sharp drop from 95% of the vote the Revival received in November 2003.
-Although the observers noted a "slight progress" in the Adjara's election conduct in March 2004 in comparasion to November 2003, the election was still widely criticized as rigged.
-This revitalized Adjarian opposition, which responded by increasing calls for Abashidze to resign.
+Soon after his victory in the snap presidential election in January 2004, UNM leader Mikheil Saakashvili targeted Abashidze with a series of strong anticorruption reforms.
+Following Abashidze's visit to Moscow, the Russian Foreign Ministry issued a statement on 20 January supporting Abashidze's policies and condemning his opponents in Adjara as "extremist forces".
+In the March snap parliamentary elections, the Revival's share of the vote declined to 6.13%, causing it to fall below the electoral threshold and lose all representation in the Georgian parliament.
+In Adjara, however, the Revival defeated the UNM, receiving 52.5% of the Adjarian vote compared with 40.1% for the UNM.
+This nevertheless represented a sharp decline from the 95% of the vote that the Revival had received in November 2003.
+Although observers noted "slight progress" in the conduct of the March 2004 elections in Adjara compared with those held in November 2003, the election was still widely criticized as fraudulent.
+The results strengthened the Adjarian opposition, which intensified calls for Abashidze's resignation.

-In spring 2004, a major crisis in Adjara erupted as the central government sought to reimpose its authority on the region.
-It led to several encounters between Abashidze's paramilitaries and the Georgian army.
-However, Saakashvili's ultimata and mass protests in Batumi against Abashidze's autocratic rule forced the Adjaran leader to resign in May 2004.
-Facing charges of embezzlement and murder, Abashidze destroyed the bridges between Adjara and the rest of Georgia to delay the advance of Georgian troops in Batumi and then fled to Moscow.
+In spring 2004, a major crisis erupted in Adjara as the central government sought to reassert its authority over the region.
+The crisis led to several encounters between Abashidze's paramilitary forces and the Georgian army.
+However, Saakashvili's ultimatums and mass protests in Batumi against Abashidze's authoritarian rule forced the Adjaran leader to resign in May 2004.
+Facing charges of embezzlement and murder, Abashidze ordered the destruction of bridges between Adjara and the rest of Georgia in an attempt to delay the advance of Georgian troops toward Batumi, before fleeing to Moscow.

 Political platform

-The party represented regional interests and demanded greater autonomy of the bodies of the Autonomous Republic of Adjara from the central government.
-Its leader Aslan Abashidze pushed for concentration of power and his independent management of Adjara's economy, lobbying for Adjara to become a "free economic zone".
+The party represented regional interests and demanded greater autonomy for the institutions of the Autonomous Republic of Adjara from the central government.
+Its leader, Aslan Abashidze, sought to concentrate power in his own hands and independently manage Adjara's economy, advocating for the region to become a "free economic zone".

-Abashidze's foreign policy was Russian-oriented, with him establishing close ties with Russian Defence Minister Pavel Grachev and Moscow's mayor Yuri Luzhkov.
-Abashidze relied on the Russian garrison in Adjara to defy the central Georgian government.
+Abashidze's foreign policy was oriented toward Russia, as he established close ties with Russian Defence Minister Pavel Grachev and Moscow mayor Yuri Luzhkov.
+Abashidze relied on the Russian military presence in Adjara to resist pressure from the central Georgian government.

-According to the party, the economic growth along with the market economy should be encouraged by the state bodies through social guarantees.
+According to the party, economic growth and the development of a market economy should be encouraged by state institutions through the provision of social guarantees.